Lardil language: Common alternations (consonants)

-Word-initial /r/ is often expressed as /l/; as with /rr ~ d/, either (e.g.) [leman] or [reman] may be heard for 'mouth'.
+Word-initial /r/ is often expressed as /l/; as with /r ~ d/, either (e.g.) [læman] or [ræman] may be heard for 'mouth'.

 Word-final phonology

 In addition to the common phonological alterations noted above, Lardil features some complex word-final phonology which is affected by both morphological and lexical factors.

-Augmentation acts on many monomoraic forms, producing, for example, /ʈera/ 'thigh' from underlying *ter.
+Augmentation acts on many monomoraic forms, producing, for example, /ʈæra/ 'thigh' from underlying *ter.

 High vowels tend to undergo lowering at the end of bimoraic forms, as in *penki > penke 'lagoon'.
 In several historical locative/ergatives, lowering does not occur.
 It does occur in at least one long, u-final stem, and it coexists with the raising of certain stem-final /a/s.

 In some trimoraic (or longer) forms, final, underlying short vowels undergo apocope (deletion), as in *jalulu > jalul 'fire'.
 Front-vowel apocope fails to occur in locatives, verbal negatives, many historical locative/ergatives, and a number of i-final stems such as wan̪t̪alŋi 'a species of fish'.
 Back-vowel apocope also has lexically-governed exceptions.

 Cluster reduction simplifies underlying word-final consonant clusters, as in *makark > makar 'anthill'.
 This process is "fed" in a sense by apocope, since some forms that would otherwise end in a short vowel arise as cluster-final after apocope (e.g. *jukarpa > *jukarp > jukar 'husband').

 Non-apical truncation results in forms like ŋalu from underlying *ŋaluk, in which the underlying form would end in a non-apical consonant (i.e. one not produced with the tip of the tongue).
 This process is also fed by apocope, and seems to be lexically governed to an extent, since Lardil words can end in a laminal; compare kakawuɲ 'a species of bird', kulkic 'a species of shark'.

 In addition to the dropping of non-apicals, a process of apicalization is at work, giving forms such as ŋawit from underlying laminal-final *ŋawic.
 It has been proposed that the process responsible for some of these forms is better described as laminalization (i.e. nawit is underlying and nawic occurs in inflected forms), but apicalization explains the variation between alveolar /t/ and dental /t̪/ (contrastive but both apical) in surface forms with an underlying non-apical, and does not predict/generate as many invalid forms as does the laminalization model.